 Safety of our students is a top priority each day.
 Non food treats are a safer, healthier alternative.
-In an effort to further promote the safety of all students, the following guidelines are now in place:
+In an effort to further promote the safety of all students, there will be no food treats allowed in Big Walnut Schools, unless it is part of a school celebration (harvest/valentines) and/or approved by the building Principal.